kaidez/kaidez.github.io/_posts/2017-10-01-web-developer-job.md

 The integrity of CSS codebase can deteriorate over time.
 Developers can come and go from a project, adding lots of sloppy CSS quick-fixes before they go...this cycle repeats itself over and over.

 An employable web developer is expected to know how to deal (and fix) this sloppy code.
-Lots of interviewers I met expected me to understand advanced CSS concepts like <a href="https://getbootstrap.com/docs/3.3/css/#grid-responsive-resets">using Bootstrap pulls in a responsive layout</a> and design patterns like <a href="http://getbem.com/">BEM</a>.
+Lots of interviewers I met either expected me to understand advanced CSS concepts like <a href="https://getbootstrap.com/docs/3.3/css/#grid-responsive-resets">using Bootstrap pulls in a responsive layout</a> and design patterns like <a href="http://getbem.com/">BEM</a>.

-But <em>almost every</em>
+But <em>almost</em> every interviewer I spoke to wanted a firm understanding of CSS preprocessers like <a href="http://sass-lang.com/">Sass</a> and <a href="http://lesscss.org/">Less</a>.
 -tech questions

 -answer question more